House of Lords Commission and domestic committees

 The Works of Art Advisory Panel will be appointed by the Lord Speaker to report and make recommendations to the Lord Speaker on the House of Lords Works of Art collection.

-There are five Lords committees chaired by the Senior Deputy Speaker that deal with the internal procedures and work of the House:
+There are three Lords committees chaired by the Senior Deputy Speaker that deal with the internal procedures and work of the House:

 - Liaison Committee coordinates and allocates resources for committee work.

 - Procedure and Privileges Committee considers the operation of procedures for parliamentary business in the Lords and matters of parliamentary privilege.